av7sharma/Client-to-Client-via-Server-Chat-Application/README.md

 ## Description
 #### A simple chat application based on server-client model where clients can exchange messages and files via the server.

-## Language and Technologies used
+## Language, Technologies and Platform used:

-JAVA, Socket Programming, Netbeans IDE.
+JAVA, Socket Programming, Multithreading, Netbeans IDE.

 ## How to run the application: